HL7/cql/input/pages/04-logicalspecification.md

 CanConvertQuantity : BinaryExpression
 ```

-The CanConvertQuantity operator returns true if the Quantity can be converted to an equivalent Quantity with the given Unit.
+The CanConvertQuantity operator returns true if the Quantity is or can be converted to an equivalent Quantity with the given Unit.
 Otherwise, the result is false.

 Note that implementations are not required to support quantity conversion, and so may return false, even if the conversion is valid.
 Implementations that do support unit conversion shall do so according to the conversion specified by UCUM.